 Where the design community meets.

-Mountain View CEO at OpenCurriculum Joined about 4 years ago
+Mountain View CEO at OpenCurriculum Joined over 4 years ago

 Ryan, I really really enjoyed your talk!
 I think you and Koos have some really similar rich experiences.
 I am going to follow-up with you privately when I have more concrete thinking around this topic, or perhaps ask for your help to come to this understanding.

 I felt rather discouraged after joining several bug trackers and forums though

 Bingo!
 I think everyone feels this pain.
 And we can go on and on about need for community input in this process, but this just kills people's interest - even developer interest very often.
 But for design, I agree with everyone here who don't think these processes work

 There are no FOSS design applications.

 Agree with all the points you are making around this, but echoing Ryan, there's GIMP and Inkscape, apart from others.
 These are actually very capable tools.
 Usable: may not.

 For some applications, I would have liked to spend some time on redesigning features, but it was totally unclear who was running the project...

 I think this is the basically the heart of the problem.
 I am filled with optimism on the supply side (designers) but this demand side is still bothering me.
 We need a little more insight here.
 If, hypothetically, we do gather a bunch of talented designers who want to contribute, I am not sure they will have autonomy and support from the core maintainers of these projects.